Elizabeth Miller: Artist’s Bio

 North Atlantic Fiber Arts/Parris House Wool Works

-Elizabeth Miller is a fiber artist, writer, and instructor in Maine.
+Elizabeth Miller is a fiber artist, writer, and instructor.
 Her primary sources of inspiration are the natural environment and matters of being human, including love, motherhood, trauma, and grief.
-Her western Maine village homestead keeps her occupied with gardening, beekeeping, chicken keeping, and many things fiber.
+She lives and works in Rockland, Maine, with a studio in the historic Oddfellow Building on School Street.

 Her work has appeared regularly in Making magazine and Rug Hooking Magazine.
 She has also appeared on the Magnolia Network show Maine Cabin Masters, episode 704, teaching Ashley to hook.
 Her art has been exhibited at Rug Hooking Week at Sauder Village, the premier rug show in North America, in Archbold, Ohio.
 She is a contributing artist to the collaborative book, Mothering: Our Lives in Colour and Shadow, by Karen D. Miller, published by Rug Hooking Magazine.